Demotic Egyptian language

 Demotiс Egyptian language was the state of the Egyptian language from the seventh century BC to the fifth century AD.
-The formation and development of the Demotic language as a separate language from the New Egyptian was strongly influenced by Aramaic and Ancient Greek.
+The formation and development of the Demotic language as a separate language from Late Egyptian was strongly influenced by Aramaic and Ancient Greek.

 History and periods

 As a stage in the continuing evolution of the Egyptian language that would eventually pass into the Coptic language, Bresciani (1986) divides the history of the Demotic language (as well as its script) into three periods: